 Your target customers have the insights and feedback you need to take your product concept out of your meetings and into the market with a higher chance of success.

 If your teams have only been ideating internally, it’s time to start including your customers.
-And when that group is selected using extensive bio-attributes, activity details and profession information, you can generate valuable insights from testers that you can trust.
+When that group is selected using extensive bio-attributes, activity details, and professional information, you can generate valuable insights from testers that you can trust.

-In the past, the process of identifying relevant testers across your market (who aren’t just your friends, family and coworkers) has been a challenge, if not a barrier for some brands.
-Now, platforms designed to identify and engage the right target customers quickly and engage them efficiently are at your fingertips – it’s easier than ever to infuse your product development with the voice of the customer.
+In the past, the process of identifying relevant testers across your market (who aren’t just your friends, family, and coworkers) has been a challenge.
+In fact, it has been a barrier for some brands.
+Now, platforms designed to identify and engage the right target customers quickly and engage them efficiently are at your fingertips.
+Now, it’s easier than ever to infuse your product development with the voice of the customer.